-The FY2016 expenditure budget is \$215.5 million, with another \$11.8 million identified for non-recurring expenditures and reserve, for a total of \$227.3 million.
-The property tax income is based on information provided by the State as to estimated taxable assessed value of \$12.0 billion, a small increase over the prior year's estimate of \$11.8 billion.
+• The total general fund FY2017 expenditure budget is \$222.1 million; unassigned fund balance was not used in this budget.
+The property tax income is based on information provided by the State as to estimated taxable assessed value of \$12.2 billion, a small increase over the prior year's estimate of \$12.0 billion.
 The impact of triennial assessments that shows a minimal increase in the full value are somewhat mitigated by the County's cap of 5%.
-However, this trend is expected to have a dampening effect on the future years' estimates of property tax income, especially when combined with slower growth.
-Initial billings for FY2016 are comparable to the estimates.
-The real property tax rate was reduced to .8523 per \$100 of assessed value, the constant yield tax rate and the personal property tax rate, which is 2.5 times the real property tax rate, is \$2.1308.
-The income taxes were budgeted at \$86.7 million, based on a 4% growth in local tax liability.
-This represents an increase of 1.8% over the FY2015 budget, and reflects both the estimated County specific tax returns as well as \$3.5 million which are estimated to be interest and penalties as well as the share of State-wide unallocated taxes that will be distributed to the County by the State.
+Assessments continue to reflect slow growth; this resulted in revenue estimate at 1.6% over the prior year.
+Initial billings for FY2017 are comparable to the estimates.
+The real property tax rate remains at .8523 per \$100 of assessed value, which is higher than the constant yield tax rate by .0055.
+The personal property tax rate, which is 2.5 times the real property tax rate, is \$2.1308.
+The income taxes were budgeted at \$89 million, based on a 4% growth in local tax returns.
+This represents an increase of 2.7% over the FY2016 budget, and reflects both the estimated County specific tax returns as well as \$3.5 million which are estimated to be interest and penalties as well as the share of State-wide unallocated taxes that will be distributed to the County by the State.
+A \$1 million reserve was set up in FY2013 for the settlement of the Wynne Case, actual refunds to taxpayers are being calculated now and refunds will be reduced from the County's Income Tax revenue starting in FY2019, this reserve was reversed and the \$1 million is also part of revenue estimate for FY2017.
 Preliminary indications, based on the first of the four large distributions made by the State, indicate that budget will be met.
-Information has recently been received from the State showing TY2014 is 3.7% higher than TY2013, which is above the State average of 3.3%.
-This increase indicates that the tax base is slowly recovering from impacts of furloughs and federal sequester actions in late calendar 2013.
-Continual monitoring of the property tax and income tax revenue, which represents 89% of the total revenues, will be a major part of the FY2017 budget development, any indications of reduction will be offset by reduced expenditures.
+Information has recently been received from the State showing TY2015 is 5.2% higher than TY2014, which is below the State average of 5.7%.
+This increase indicates that the tax base is recovering from impacts of furloughs and federal sequester actions in late calendar 2013.
+Continual monitoring of the property tax and income tax revenue, which represents 88% of the total revenues, will be a major part of the FY2018 budget development, any indications of reduction will be offset by reduced expenditures.